 This includes strengthening teaching in our classrooms, holding Virginia’s teachers to the highest standards, offering them regular opportunities to sharpen their skills, and rigorously evaluating and paying our teachers appropriately.

-The Partnership is extremely concerned with the impact of federal healthcare reform legislation on the business community and urges careful consideration of the impact of any policy change or development of regulations in this arena.
-The Partnership specifically supports legislation that ensures access to affordable and stable group health insurance for all businesses, including sole proprietors and small businesses.
+The Partnership supports legislation that ensures access to affordable and stable group health insurance for all businesses, including sole proprietors and businesses with few employees.
 The Partnership supports legislation that reduces state burdens and provides tax incentives to help small businesses offset the staggering increases in health insurance costs, including incentives that encourage participation in “consumer-driven” healthcare and wellness plans.
-We support initiatives that improve quality and lower costs, encourage fair regulation of the insurance market, build a robust healthcare marketplace for consumers, expand the use of healthcare IT, create an emphasis on prevention and wellness, and promote pay-for-performance.
+Further, the Partnership supports initiatives that: improve quality and lower costs; encourage fair regulation of the insurance market; build a robust healthcare insurance marketplace for consumers; expand the use of healthcare IT; create an emphasis on prevention, wellness, and personal responsibility; and promote pay-for-performance.

 • Expansion of healthcare infrastructure (both inpatient and outpatient) to meet community needs;